San Francisco International Airport: Car

 Bird's-eye view of the airport in February 2010.
 A spaghetti junction connects the passenger terminal roads to US Route 101.

 The airport is located on U.S. Route 101, 13 mi south of downtown San Francisco.
 It is near the US 101 interchange with Interstate 380, a short freeway that connects US 101 with Interstate 280.
 Short term parking is located in the central terminal area and two international terminal garages.
 Long term parking is located on South Airport Blvd. and San Bruno Ave.

 Passengers can also park long-term at a select number of BART stations that have parking lots, with a permit purchased online in advance.

 Taxi

 Taxis depart from designated taxi zones located at the roadway center islands, on the Arrivals/Baggage Claim Level of all terminals.

 Ride app services such as Uber and Lyft are available via their respective mobile app.
 The designated ride app pickup area for domestic terminals is on the fifth floor of the adjacent garage.
 The designated pickup area for the International Terminal is on the Departures/Check-In Level roadway center island.

+Autonomous rides are offered to and from the Rental Car Center.